Jalutuskäik Nõmme tänavatelPhoto author: Rea Kõiv

 • Distance: 4.2 km (2.6 miles)

-• Duration: between 2-3 hours
+• Duration: Between 2-3 hours

-• Season: Year-round
+• Season: All year round

-The romantic woodland of Glehn Park is a natural oasis rich with local legend and artistic whimsy.
-Towering trees shade winding paths that guide you past some of Nõmme's most iconic landmarks.
-Baron Nikolai von Glehn, founder of Nõmme, built this park as both retreat and gallery.
-You’ll pass winding paths shaded by tall pines and discover striking sculptures such as a stone Kalevipoeg figure and a playful crocodile, which are symbols of myth and whimsy embedded in the landscape.
-The Glehn castle stands as a centerpiece, echoing the ambition and romantic vision of its creator.
+Baron Nikolai von Glehn, founder of Nõmme, built this park as both retreat and outdoor gallery.
+You’ll stroll along winding paths shaded by tall pines and discover striking sculptures, such as a stone figure of Kalevipoeg and a playful crocodile.
+Glehn Castle is the park's centerpiece, showcasing the ambition and romantic vision of its creator.
+It is currently owned by Tallinn Technical University and is rented out as an event space.

 Woman looking at a stone statue of Kalevipoeg in Glehn Park.